silnrsi/wstr/src/content/docs/topics/encoding/unicode-bidi-algorithm.md

 - U+2068: FIRST STRONG ISOLATE
 - U+2069: POP DIRECTIONAL ISOLATE

-UAX#9 has a number of recommendations about the use of these formatting characters.
+UAX#9 has a number of recommendations about the use of these formatting characters:

-## Embedding vs Isolates
+### Embedding vs Isolates

 Quoting [UAX#9: 2 Directional Formatting Characters][unicode-directional-formatting-characters]: